Chopping versus percussion in Thai Massage

 Thai Massage Tips And Tricks Video Series

-The author, Shama Kern, has been practicing and teaching Thai Massage for two decades.
-He is the founder and director of Thai Healing Massage Academy and the author of 20 Thai Massage online training courses.
+The author, Shama Kern, has been practicing and teaching Thai Massage for over two decades.
+He is the founder and director of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.